guilleng/c-programming-a-modern-approach-solutions/chapter6/exercises/14/README.md

 ---

-If this program's purpose is to evaluate the `printf` statement for even values of `n`, the `Null` statement following the `if` selection statement should not be present.
+If this program's purpose is to evaluate the `printf` statement for even values of `n`, the `Null` statement following the selection statement should be removed.

 ```
 if (n % 2 == 0)